ucsd-cse8b-w24/ucsd-cse8b-w24/syllabus.md

 - **After you receive your grade** you can continue to improve your assignment based on the feedback from grading.
-You can resubmit your work to the Late/Resubmit submission which will be open for up to three weeks (less for those assignments near the end of the quarter).
+You can resubmit your work to the Late/Resubmit submission which will be open for up to **two weeks** (less for those assignments near the end of the quarter).
 Once the Late/Resubmit submission closes, your submission will again be graded.